-A retail lease – applies to a premises that are under 1,000 square metres and used for retail purposes (direct buying and selling of goods).
+A retail lease – applies to premises that are under 1,000 square meters and used for retail purposes (direct buying and selling of goods).
 A retail lease will fall under the Retail Leases Act 1994 No 46.
 These types of leases usually contain more rules about how the lease works, subsequently offering more protection to the lessee (i.e. mandatory disclosure of information).

 There are variations and exceptions, and the legislation is different between each state, work with your legal representation to clarify this with respect to the individual property.

 You are welcome to read the Retail Leases Act 1994 No 46 here.